-Deploying MariaDB Clusters Using Asynchronous Replication
+1. Deploying MariaDB Clusters Using Asynchronous Replication

-Once the binary log has been enabled, we can use Create Slave Cluster job to start the deployment wizard.
+Once you have ensured the binary log is enabled, we can use the ‘Create Replica Cluster’ job to start the deployment wizard.

 You will be asked to pick the vendor and version of the databases as well as asked for the password for the root user.